-- reviewing, and reporting on as appropriate, other information published with both the Group's (including the PCC's) and the CC's financial statements, including both the Annual Governance Statements for the PCC and the CC; and - ► reviewing and reporting on the Whole of Government Accounts return, in line with the instructions issued by the NAO.
+- Reviewing, and reporting on as appropriate, other information published with both the Groups (including the PCC's) and the CC's financial statements, including the both Annual Governance Statements for the PCC and the CC; and - Reviewing and reporting on the Whole of Government Accounts return, in line with the instructions issued by the NAO.

-Finally, we are also required to discharge our statutory duties and responsibilities as established by the Local Audit and Accountability Act 2014.
+Finally, we are also required to discharge our statutory duties and responsibilities as established by the Local Audit and Accountability Act 2014 and Code of Audit Practice.